- Why Grad Studies at SFU?

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.

 Summer 2020 NSERC/SFU USRA: This award gave me so many firsts!
 It helped connect me with my first Research Assistant role, my first scientific literature discussion group, my first co-lead authorship and academic publication, and my first American Geophysical Union oral presentation.
-Additional outcomes include a feature story in the Faculty of Environment newsletter (which resulted in a data analyst summer job offer), a social media spotlight with the Society for Canadian Women in Science & Technology, a Canadian Geophysical Union Student Conference presentation and prize for Best Undergraduate Presentation.
-I also suspect that the USRA and associated outcomes helped me stand out when applying to graduate programs.
+I also received a Canadian Geophysical Union Student Conference and prize for Best Undergraduate Presentation.

 HOW WOULD YOU DESCRIBE YOUR PROGRAM/POSTDOC POSITION TO SOMEONE STILL SEARCHING FOR A PROGRAM OR POSTDOC POSITION?

 My supervisor encourages proactive goal setting, which I value greatly.
-I would also share that I felt very welcomed and respected throughout the intake process.
+I would also share that I felt very welcomed and respected throughout the intake process and beyond.

 IS THERE ANYTHING ELSE YOU'D LIKE TO SHARE?